 A skin-deep implant – which may be visible in some – with long-acting protection

 The birth control implant is as effective as other hormonal methods of birth control.
 It is a small, flexible plastic rod that contains a reservoir of the hormone progestin, which is constantly released through the entire body.
 This hormone analog of body’s natural progesterone prevents the ovaries from releasing eggs, and also thickens the cervical mucus, making it harder for the sperm to move.

 You should consult your doctor or nurse when deciding if the birth control implant is right for you.
 If you do decide to get one fitted, your doctor or nurse will do this for you.
 A local anesthetic may take the pain out of the procedure, in which the implant is placed under the skin of your inner upper arm.
 Once that's done, there's little to do or remember.
 The implant will release hormones for up to three to five years, so it's a good choice for anyone who wants a reliable, long-acting birth control.
 Should you decide to return to your normal fertility, another minor procedure will remove the implant, and its effects will wear off very quickly.

 Small silicone rods release hormones into the body.

 The amount of time it takes to have one placed.

-At this age, it can be left in until you reach the menopause or no longer need contraception.
+At this stage, it can be left in until you reach the menopause or no longer need birth control.

-- It doesn’t protect against HIV/AIDS and other sexually transmitted infections (STIs).
+- No protection against HIV and other sexually transmitted infections (STIs).